cesniti/erinot_xsd/README.md

 There are 4 types of branches in each repo :
 - The main branch that contains only the fully validated (by CESNI) editions
-- The development branch that gather all the development work after it has been validated at the CESNI/TI/ERI level -The release branch that is derived from the development branch to prepare the validation process to merge with the main branch
+- The development branch that gathers all the development work after it has been validated at the CESNI/TI/ERI level
+- The release branch that is derived from the development branch to prepare the validation process to merge with the main branch
-- The features branches (typically one by CR) that derive from the development branch and is used to split the work in small bits
+- The features branches (typically one for each CR) that derive from the development branch and are used to split the work in small bits

 ## What are the rules of access and control of the repository ?